 Once you’ve connected your Google Analytics account with Similarweb, the following data points will be taken from Google Analytics:

 Pages / Visits

 Monthly Unique Visitors

-How do I disconnect my Google Analytics from SimilarWeb?
+Q: How do I disconnect my Google Analytics from Similarweb?

-You can disconnect your Google Analytics from SimilarWeb directly via your Google Analytics account.
-See here for instructions.
+You can disconnect your Google Analytics from Similarweb directly via your Google Analytics account.
+Visit How do I disconnect a Google Analytics account from Similarweb? for instructions.